 See, I came in early one morning to start boiling eggs before the office filled up with coworkers and distractions.
 I'd gotten through three dozen test runs, working in six-egg batches and testing various combinations of cooking temperatures, cooking methods, and cooling methods.
-When I started shelling those eggs, I noticed that despite the eggs all coming from the same origin, some batches of six had perfectly round bottoms, while others had dimples.
+When I started shelling those eggs, I noticed that despite the eggs all having the same origins, some batches of six had perfectly round bottoms, while others had dimples.
 What was the correlation?

 My theory?
-When you pull the hot egg out from the pot, the yolk and white have yet to firm up completely (you can feel this when you try to peel a hot-from-the-pot egg compared to an egg that has rested or cooled a bit).
-By shocking it, you very rapidly cause the steam that has built up inside that air pocket to convert to water, instantly dropping to about .5% of its original volume.
+When you pull the hot egg out from the pot, the yolk and white have yet to firm up completely.
+(You can feel this when you try to peel a hot-from-the-pot egg compared with an egg that has rested or cooled a bit.)
+By shocking it, you very rapidly cause the steam that has built up inside that air pocket to convert to water, instantly dropping it to about 0.5% of its original volume.
 The still-malleable boiled egg moves in to fill its place.

 Further testing is needed to prove the theory, but it sounds pretty legit to me, and the practical effects on appearances are undeniable.
 Shocked eggs also have a slightly higher success rate for peeling.

-One last factor that improves your chances of a successful peel, and it's a major one: make sure to chill your eggs completely.
-I mean let them sit in that ice bath for at least 15 minutes, or better yet, let them sit overnight in the fridge.
-The cooler the egg is, the firmer and tighter its structure will be, and the less likely is it to develop craters when you pry off the shell.
+One last factor that improves your chances of a successful peel, and it's a major one: Make sure to chill your eggs completely.
+I mean, let them sit in that ice bath for at least 15 minutes, or, better yet, let them sit overnight in the fridge.
+The cooler the egg is, the firmer and tighter its structure will be, and the less likely it will be to develop craters when you pry off the shell.

-Chilling eggs overnight reduced poorly-peeled-egg count by a further 50% compared to those peeled after a few minutes of shocking (or even worse, straight out of the pot).
+Chilling eggs overnight reduced my count of poorly peeled eggs by a further 50% compared with those peeled after a few minutes of shocking (or, even worse, straight out of the pot).

-Sure, sometimes you want to serve your hard boiled eggs hot.
+Sure, sometimes you may want to serve your hard-boiled eggs hot.
 My advice for those times?
 Serve them in the shell so that if they don't peel well, it's your guests who will feel inadequate.
 This is a good strategy for instilling a bit of insecurity and fear in them before a brunch-time debate over politics or religion.

 Before I start to peel my eggs, I crack them gently all over their surface, starting at the fat end and gently rotating and tapping all around.
 I don't use the roll-it-against-the-counter method, as I've accidentally squashed too many eggs with my ham-hands that way.

-The many cracks makes it easier to gently peel away the shell under running water.
+The many cracks make it easier to gently peel away the shell under running water.

-When I've got a bunch of eggs to peel, I'll place either a fine mesh strainer or the insert of a salad spinner in the sink under the tap and peel the eggs under the flow, letting the shells drop down into the strainer below for easy cleanup afterwards.
+When I've got a bunch of eggs to peel, I'll place either a fine-mesh strainer or the insert of a salad spinner in the sink under the tap and peel the eggs under the flow, letting the shells drop down into the strainer below for easy cleanup afterward.

 And that's about all there is to it.
 Start with old eggs, cook them hot (but skip the pressure cooker), chill them rapidly and completely, crack all over, and peel under running water.

-Another Food Lab article, another 5,000+ words on a subject that probably only really needs 10, but what are humans if not voraciously curious and insatiably wasteful?
-At least this time around there were only two egg puns.
-But it was an egg-ceptional one.
+Another Food Lab article, another few thousand words on a subject that probably really needs only 10, but what are humans if not voraciously curious and insatiably wasteful?
+At least this time around, there were only two egg puns.
+But they were egg-ceptional ones.
 D'oh!

 So what does one do with dozen and dozens of boiled eggs?
 How about these nine in-your-face deviled egg variations?